Why study at NZSM?

 Facilities and resources

 The School is well resourced in terms of performance venues, instruments, technology, recording studios, and practice spaces.
 Take a look at our facilities and resources.

 Several NZSM lecturers combine music with other disciplines – for example, Michael Norris (mathematics and music), Prof John Psathas (composition and film), Dr Ajay Kapur (performance, software engineering and robotics), and Dr Dave Lisik (jazz and sonic arts).

 You can join a wide range of student ensembles across diverse musical areas.
-Our orchestra and big bands perform in downtown Wellington venues throughout the year, and we are committed to putting on a fully staged opera with orchestra every other year.
+Our big bands perform in downtown Wellington venues throughout the year, our orchestra performs four symphonic concerts a year, and we produce a fully staged opera with the orchestra every other year.

 Quality teaching staff

-We are immensely proud of the quality of our teaching staff, all of whom have, or are in the process of building, an international reputation.
+We are immensely proud of the quality of our teaching staff, all of whom are distinguished academics, composers or performers, professionally active both in New Zealand and overseas.
+They bring the benefit of this experience to their teaching.
 Our staff have mentored many graduates towards achieving local, national and international recognition.

 Emphasis on Professional Development AND Transferable Skills